 |Armed Forces [Subject to the time spent]||5 years|

-UGC NET JRF Examination Pattern
+NET JRF Syllabus

-In order to crack NET JRF, apart from subject-specific curriculum, one needs to pay special attention to Logical and Analytical Reasoning.
-The Paper-I consists of topics like Reading Comprehension, REsearch and Teaching Aptitude, Data Interpretation, Information and Communication Technology (ICT), etc. On the other hand, the syllabus for Paper-II depends on the subject you choose.
+In order to crack NET JRF, apart from a subject-specific curriculum, one needs to pay special attention to Logical and Analytical Reasoning.
+Paper-I consists of topics like Reading Comprehension, REsearch and Teaching Aptitude, Data Interpretation, Information and Communication Technology (ICT), etc. On the other hand, the syllabus for Paper-II depends on the subject you choose.
 To understand the curriculum in detail, head on to our blog on UGC NET Syllabus!

 How to Apply for NET JRF?

 Hence, in this throat cutting competition, one needs to devise a well-concocted strategy in order to score well in the UGC NET JRF Exam!
 Are you apprehensive about choosing the right educational career?
-Take the expert advice from the counsellors at Leverage Edu thorough an E-meeting and get assistance from filing applications to SOP preparation!
+Take the expert advice from the counsellors at Leverage Edu through an E-meeting and get assistance from filing applications to SOP preparation!